nifey/VerilogViz/Readme.md

   - [X] Place equidistant output ports on the right side
   - [X] Start from the output ports and move backwards building a tree, that will give you the layer number
   - [ ] Place the wires in between the nodes in a good looking way
+  - [ ] Create a basic editor like layout with code on left and diagram generated on right
+  - [ ] Add feature to render any module in the file not just the module with filename
   - [ ] Optimize the order of gates in each level to reduce the number of criss cross wires
+  - [ ] Use commutativity of primitive gates to reorder ports for better wire placement

 ## Future
 - Add editor capabilities: Turn this into a full blown IDE for Verilog learners